samtay/polyglot/README.md

 A collection of interview-esque programming challenges implemented in a variety of languages.

-**TODO** Add a testing script in this directory with `sos` to watch each language subdirectory and run the appropriate test for that project.
+Run [`sos`](https://github.com/schell/steeloverseer) in this top level directory to watch and automatically test new or edited files.

 ### Crack the Coding Interview

-In each of the subdirectories, there is an executable `test` that will check all the solutions for the given language.
+In each of the subdirectories, there are instructions for how to add and test solutions for that particular language.

 #### Chapter 1: Arrays and Strings
 1. Is Unique